monicabrassilva/spryker.github.io/docs/scos/dev/feature-integration-guides/202307.0/glue-api/dynamic-data-api/dynamic-data-exchange-api-integration.md

 {% info_block warningBox "Verification" %}

 If everything is set up correctly, you can operate with the data.
-Follow this link to discover how to perform it:[How to send request in Dynamic Data API](/docs/scos/dev/glue-api-guides/{{page.version}}/dynamic-data-api/how-to-guides/how-to-send-request-in-dynamic-data-api.html)
+Follow this link to discover how to perform it:[How to send request in Dynamic Exchange API](/docs/scos/dev/glue-api-guides/{{page.version}}/dynamic-data-exchange-api/how-to-guides/how-to-send-request-in-dynamic-data-exchange-api.html)

 {% endinfo_block %}